bhavnarachelli/PharmaTrack/README.md

 ## Problem Statement:

 In the pharmaceutical industry, efficient management of medicine supply is crucial for ensuring availability and accessibility of medicines to patients.
 However, traditional manual methods of managing inventory often lead to inefficiencies, errors, and delays in supply chain processes.
-Therefore, there is a need for a comprehensive Pharmacy Management System that can automate and streamline the medicine supply management process, ensuring accuracy, reliability, and timely delivery of medicines to patients.
+Therefore, there is a need for a comprehensive Pharama Track that can automate and streamline the medicine supply management process, ensuring accuracy, reliability, and timely delivery of medicines to patients.

 ## Project Description:

-The Pharmacy Management System is designed to address the challenges faced in offline medicine supply management by providing a robust database management system.
+The Pharama Track is designed to address the challenges faced in offline medicine supply management by providing a robust database management system.
 Implemented using Python Flask and MySQL, this system offers a user-friendly interface for managing tasks related to medicine supply.
 It leverages the functionalities of AMPPS for efficient deployment and customization.

 ## Key Features: